Colorly/Simple-CNN-Number-Hand-Written-Recongition-/README.md

 This is a Convolutional Neural Network that was made to recongise hand written numbers from paint.
 This was for my school project and something I built for fun using Python.

-**YOU WILL NEED A FOLLOWING THINGS TO USE THIS (**You can use Anaconda to install these libaries for python using the "pip install --" function.**):
+**YOU WILL NEED THE FOLLOWING THINGS TO USE THIS (**You can use Anaconda to install these libaries for python using the "pip install --" function.**):

 Python 3.8
 Tensorflow and Tensorflow GPU (Tensorflow GPU needs a NVidia GPU to work)